Why One Diverse Candidate Isn't Enough: Broadsheet for June 24

 ON MY RADAR

-Commentary: Why focusing on diversity numbers won’t really make companies more inclusive
+Commentary: Why focusing on diversity numbers won’t really make companies more inclusive Fortune

 Women’s World Cup: Who’s up for a big payday?